P&G Grid Challenge Test Preparation (2026)

 Have a question?
 Contact me at:

-The Grid Challenge uses a unique system of visual questions to assess both memory and spatial orientation skills.
+The Grid Challenge game uses a unique system of visual questions to assess both memory and spatial orientation skills.
 It's one of three AON SmartPredict cognitive tests (alongside the Switch Challenge and Digit Challenge) that filter 80% of P&G candidates before they reach an interview.
-While the Grid Challenge is used by employers worldwide, it's most commonly known as part of the Procter & Gamble hiring process.
+While the Grid Challenge game is used by employers worldwide, it's most commonly known as part of the Procter & Gamble hiring process.

 On this page, we'll explain exactly how the P&G Grid Challenge exam works, what strategies successful candidates use, and why proper practice with adaptive algorithms is essential for passing to the next stage.
 Let's go!